Installing and setting up MetaMask

 Don’t let the Ethereum logo fool you – we’ve tuned into the BSC testnet.
 Next, let’s get some funds to play with.
 Hover over Account 1, and click to copy your address to the clipboard.
-We’ll head over to the Binance Smart Chain Faucet and paste it into the form.
+We’ll head over to the BNB Smart Chain Faucet and paste it into the form.

 Peggy coins might be of interest if you’re testing out an application that supports BEP-20 tokens.
-They’re simply tokens issued on Binance Smart Chain that are “pegged” to assets on other chains (like BTC, XRP, USDT, etc.), meaning that they trade at the same price.
+They’re simply tokens issued on BNB Smart Chain that are “pegged” to assets on other chains (like BTC, XRP, USDT, etc.), meaning that they trade at the same price.

 Let’s stick to BNB for now.
 Click on the Give me BNB dropdown and select the amount you wish to receive.
 You might need to wait a couple of minutes, but the funds will show up in your testnet wallet imminently.